 Data Visualization is another important aspect.
 Matplotlib is definitely a good one to do.
 Another ~5 hours will boost your confidence.

 scikit-learn - a python machine learning library have many datasets already available.
 Start using those.

 Now, time for machine learning.
 Remember & tell yourself, that you don’t have to reinvent algorithms here.
-First, level is to make use of them to solve problems.
+The first level is to make use of them to solve problems.

-First, on very simple datsets try applying linear regression.
+First, on very simple datasets try applying linear regression.
 Now, jump into pipeline, hyperparameter & cross-validation concept of scikit learn.
-This will give fair idea to solve problems.
+This will give a fair idea to solve problems.